couleur-tweak-tips/CTT/docs/video/smoothie/index.md

 ---

-## what is smoothie
+## What is Smoothie?

 === "User facing"

     Smoothie applies motion blur on video-game footage, it's got features similar to [smart-resampling](./recipe.md#frame-blending) and [RSMB](./recipe.md#flowblur).

-    It acts as an all-in-one filter chain, you can individually toggle and configure each recipe component
+    It acts as an all-in-one filter chain, you can individually toggle and configure each component if you'd like.

-=== "Developper facing"
+=== "Developer facing"

-    Cross-platform fork of [blur](https://github.com/f0e/blur), now [rewritten](https://github.com/couleur-tweak-tips/Smoothie#readme) in Rust.
+    Smoothie is a cross-platform fork of [blur](https://github.com/f0e/blur), now [rewritten](https://github.com/couleur-tweak-tips/Smoothie#readme) in Rust.

-## why use smoothie
+## Why should I use Smoothie?

-Smoothie can be a better alternative to using the following programs / features ,
+Smoothie can be a better alternative to using the following programs / features.

-They're available to opt-in/out at your discretion via the [recipe](./recipe.md):
+They're opt-in/out, so you can disable them at your discretion via the [recipe](./recipe.md):

-* [`[frame blending]`](./recipe.md#frame-blending): VEGAS Pro's smart resampling / Premiere Pro's frame blending / FFmpeg Tmix filter
+* [`[frame blending]`](./recipe.md#frame-blending): VEGAS Pro's smart resampling / Premiere Pro's frame blending / FFmpeg's Tmix filter

-    It has magnitudes faster rendering than VEGAS Pro's smart resample, benchmark:
+    It's magnitudes faster than rendering with VEGAS Pro's smart resample, benchmark:

     * `Smoothie-RS`: 10.9 seconds